Compressed decision problems in hyperbolic groups: Introduction

 When $G$ is hyperbolic, the knapsack problem can be solved in polynomial time; see~\cite[Theorem~6.1]{MyNiUs14}.

-In the compressed knapsack problem, the words $u, u_1, u_2, \ldots, u_k$ are represented by straight-line programs.
-For the special case $G = \ZZ$ this problem is a variant of the classical knapsack problem for binary encoded integers, which is known to be $\NP$--complete.
+In the compressed knapsack problem, the words $u_i$ are represented by straight-line programs.
+For the special case $G = \ZZ$ this problem is a variant of the classical knapsack problem for binary encoded integers, which is $\NP$--complete~\cite[page~95]{Karp72}.
 Using this, and our results above, we prove the following.

 \begin{restate}{Theorem}{thm-knapsack-hyp} Let $G$ be an infinite hyperbolic group.
 Then the compressed knapsack problem for $G$ is $\NP$--complete. \end{restate}